Trusted Quote logo

 Here is a very basic definition to get you started:

-Trusted Quote Universal life insurance pays an agreed-upon amount of money to a person’s beneficiaries when he or she passes away.
-The policy also contains a cash value account that can be used for investment purposes, and allows the policy owner to change the payment schedule and payment amounts.
+Universal life insurance pays an agreed-upon amount of money to a person's beneficiaries when he or she passes away.
+The policy also contains a cash value account that can be accessed by the policyholder during their life, and allows the policy owner to change the payment schedule and payment amounts. |

-Unlike whole life insurance (the other type of permanent life insurance), it allows you to make payments on your schedule.
+This type of policy gives you permanent coverage, unlike term life insurance.
+But unlike whole life insurance (another type of permanent life insurance), it allows you to make payments on your schedule.
 You choose how much and when to pay.
 All you need to do is make sure there's enough in the account to cover the periodic account maintenance fees charged by most carriers.
 If the William Jennings Bryan quote above makes you feel like the world is your oyster, this may be the right kind of policy for you.
 If it makes you feel like you need an antacid tablet, you may want to think about a type of policy less dependent on you to monitor and make choices.

 Who should buy this type of policy?